noupdates/blockchain-content-storage/README.md

 This project was developed for the 2022 HackKing's annual hackathon at King's College London.

-Built on: November 19, 2022, at Bush House, London.
+Built on: November 19, 2022, at Bush House (S), London.

 ### Notice: